-If you’re growing climbing roses and you have healthy thick canes (like the one in the first photo that was thicker than a pencil) you can choose to leave them taller than 11″ or 10 buds.
-The cane in that photo is a climbing rose and I pruned it to a height of about 2′.
+If you’re growing climbing roses and you have healthy thick canes (like the one in the first photo that was thicker than a pencil) you can choose to leave them taller.
+Read my post: Notes on Pruning Climbing Roses.

-Tiny canes, anything smaller than a piece of cooked spaghetti can just be sheared off or trimmed at the bud closest to the main cane.
+The other exception is that tiny canes, anything the size of a piece of cooked spaghetti, can just be sheared off or trimmed at the bud closest to the main cane.
 They’re so small that they’re not going to amount to much

 Pruning for shape

 Look at the direction that the bud you’re going to cut above is pointing.
 That is the direction that the new cane is going to grow.
 In the photo above, the bud is pointing off to the right and this is the direction the new branch will take.
 If I had cut the cane one bud lower, the branch that emerged would be pointing towards the camera.

 Consider this as you decide where to make your cuts–your decisions will determine the shape of your mature rose bush.
 For most roses, you’re trying to guide the plant towards a vase-like shape.

 I have a lot of roses and some of them have pickier thorns than others.
 I wear thick gloves (usually called rose gloves) that extend almost to my elbows.
 I highly recommend getting a pair if you have a number of plants to deal with.
 I also wear jeans and a thick canvas jacket/shirt on pruning days.